pcorey/pcorey.github.io/_posts/2019-09-02-animating-a-canvas-with-phoenix-liveview.markdown

 let liveSocket = new LiveSocket("/live", Socket, { hooks });
 </code></pre>

 And that's all there is to it!
 Our LiveView-powered confetti generator is back up and running with the addition of a small layer of markup.
 For more information on this update, [be sure to check out this issue I filed](https://github.com/phoenixframework/phoenix_live_view/issues/388) to try to get clarity on the situation.
-And I'd like to give a huge thanks to Joxy for doing all the hard work on putting this fix together!
+And I'd like to give a huge thanks to Joxy for doing all the hard work in putting this fix together!